 - 8.46.
 Oakley has three industrial sites with adequate capacity for growth.
 These are: - Highfield Road (Highfield Parc) - Pavenham Road (Willow Vale) - Station Road - 8.47.
 The Willow Vale site is close to environmentally sensitive areas, so care is required in considering the impact of development proposals. - 8.48.
 The village has more than a hundred micro businesses, which enhance its economic vibrancy and sustainability.
 Enterprises of this type need strong support, not only in terms of data and voice communications but also for social contact to share ideas and issues. - 8.49.
 Paragraph 83 of the NPPF 2019 encourages business growth in rural areas. - 8.50.
-Paragraph 3.9 Rural Policy Area and Core Policy CP18 of the Bedford Borough Council Core Strategy & Rural Issues Plan (April 2008) are relevant. - 8.51.
-Oakley Neighbourhood Development Plan Businesses Study 2015 states:

-- "it is important to control the scale of organisations in the village in order to maintain the right balance of the community and to ensure their growth does not impinge on the defining characteristics of the village." - 8.52.
+Oakley Neighbourhood Development Plan Businesses Study 2015 states: "it is important to control the scale of organisations in the village in order to maintain the right balance of the community and to ensure their growth does not impinge on the defining characteristics of the village." - 8.51.
 Local businesses are a very important element of the community.
-Of those responding to the questionnaire: - 36% of residents use a local business every day and a further 55% use at least one every week (i.e. only 9% of residents do not use local businesses on a regular basis). - 22% had local employment in the village. - 71% highlighted broadband speed as a major requirement for new businesses, followed by 55% who regarded improved mobile phone coverage as a major factor. - 8.53.
-The key existing businesses that serve the community include Oakley Post Office & village shop, the Bedford Arms pub, Hazel Kaye Hair and Beauty Salon and the Oakley Sports and Social Club. - 8.54.
+Of those responding to the questionnaire:

+- 36% of residents use a local business every day and a further 55% use at least one every week (i.e. only 9% of residents do not use local businesses on a regular basis). - 22% had local employment in the village. - 71% highlighted broadband speed as a major requirement for new businesses, followed by 55% who regarded improved mobile phone coverage as a major factor. - 8.52.
+The key existing businesses that serve the community include Oakley Post Office & village shop, the Bedford Arms pub, Hazel Kaye Hair and Beauty Salon and the Oakley Sports and Social Club. - 8.53.
 Another key factor to the sustainable development of this rural area is access to high-speed broadband.
 According to the government's Broad Band UK office (BDUK) the Government's national target is for 95% of people in each local authority area to be put within reach of a fixed line superfast broadband service by 2017.
 This is described as a service that offers speeds of greater than 24 Megabits per second (i.e. 24Mbps+, or 25Mbps).